Written by Grant Maloy Smith, the data acquisition expert

 Beckhoff introduced EtherCAT to the world in 2003.
 And then in 2004, they donated the rights to the ETG (EtherCAT Technology Group), who are responsible for the promotion of the standard.
 ETG has a very active developer and user group.
 EtherCAT is standardized under IEC 61158.

-Why can’t we simply use ethernet to interconnect DAQ and control systems?
+Why can’t we simply use ethernet to interconnect data acquisition and control systems?
 Ethernet is fast.
 It’s inexpensive.
 And it’s easy to implement in today’s computer-based instruments.
 So what is missing?

 The answer lies mostly in determinism or time accuracy.
 The imaginary mailbox in our example above has all the time it needs to collect all of the datagrams from your letters and reassemble them into your mail.